PVirie/quest/README.md

 ## Run experiments

 -   By default, use program script `./run_manual.sh {configuration} {path to file} {optional flags}` to execute the python file with the selected configuration.
 (See table below.)
+    -   To clear the cache and reset the experiment, use `./run_manual.sh {configuration} {path to file} --reset`.
 -   For VSCode, press `F5` to run the selected configuration:
     -   launch `torch-cpu` for torch in cpu environment
     -   launch `torch-cuda` for torch in CUDA environment.
     -   launch `torch-rocm` for torch in ROCm environment.
+    -   launch `reset` to clear the cache and reset the experiment.
 -   Running on Windows
     -   The relative path in Windows that passes to docker has invalid path separators. _Always use POSIX path separators_ when passing `{path to file}` parameter when running `run_manual.sh` script.
 Or simply create a new configuration in `.vscode/launch.json` with the hard coded configuration you wish to run with the POSIX path separators.